flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

     LC_ALL=C ls

 The last one might not be familiar.
 That one simply adds \"`LC_ALL=C`\" to the environment of the `ls` program.
-It doesn\'t affect your current shell.
+It doesn't affect your current shell.
 This also works while calling functions, unless Bash runs in POSIX(r) mode (in which case it affects your current shell).